awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-prep-vehicle.md

 Your AWS DeepRacer vehicle has two power sources: the vehicle battery and the compute module power bank\.

-The hard\-cased power bank keeps the compute module running\.
+The power bank keeps the compute module running\.
 The compute module maintains the Wi\-Fi connection, runs inference against a deployed AWS DeepRacer model, and issues a command for the vehicle to take an action\.

  The vehicle battery powers the motor to move the vehicle\.
-It has a blue package with two sets of cables\.
+It has two sets of cables\.
 The two\-wired set of the red and black cables is used to connect to the vehicle's ESC and the triple\-wired blue \(or black\), white and red cables is to connect to the charger\.
 For driving, only the two\-wired cable set should be connected to the vehicle\.

 After fully charged, the battery voltage will drop as the batteries discharge\.
 When the voltage drops, the available torque also drops\.
 As a consequence, the same speed setting will result in slower speed on the track\.
 When the battery is fully empty, the vehicle stops moving\.
 For autonomous driving under normal conditions, the battery usually lasts 15\-25 minutes\.
 To ensure consistent behavior, it is recommended that you charge the battery after every 15 minutes of use\.